Jahans3/use-simple-state/README.md

 ```

 ## Caveat
-Hooks don't yet provide a way for us to bail out of rendering, *although the React team have indicated that this functionality
+Hooks don't yet provide a way for us to bail out of rendering, *although it currently looks as though this may be added in a future release (you can [follow the dicussion here](https://github.com/facebook/react/issues/14110))*.
-will be available once hooks are fully released*.

 In the meantime I've provided a `SimpleStateConsumer` to consume our state using a consumer similar to the default one returned by `React.createContext`.
 This means our connected components won't re-render on
 every state change, but rather will only update when the specific part of the store they're subscribed to changes.